enerqi/sublime-blog/content/blog/fp-first/index.md

 ## Compromising purity

 It's possible to use a weaker definition of purity.
-Pure functions in the [D Language](https://dlang.org/spec/function.html#pure-functions) allows mutating the parameters to the "pure" functions (unless they are marked `immutable`) and throwing exceptions, but do prevent access to global or static mutable data.
+Pure functions in the [D Language](https://dlang.org/spec/function.html#pure-functions) allow mutating the parameters to the "pure" functions (unless they are marked `immutable`) and throwing exceptions, but do prevent access to global or static mutable data.
 Allowing mutation of input parameters in Python is too weak a form of purity in my view, especially as Python does not have argument qualifiers such as `immutable`.
 There might be a useful agreeable definition of weaker purity.